jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Such measures appear to be fuelled by fear and low technical expertise; Freed et al (2018) notes in their study that the establishment of abuser 'omnipresence' (through spyware) resulted in what the authors refer to as belief in the abuser being "magical" (to disambiguate, having the perceived untracable/undefinable ability of the abuser to find them).
 Cybersecurity experts familiar with threat modelling might consider such countermeasures as excessive in all threat models except for state-targeted whistleblowers, but rather than dismiss this as paranoia, a common thread is identfiable between the (perceived) threat model of the unexpertised IPV victim and (actual model of) the whistleblower on-the-run; that being lack of knowledge regarding adversarial 'reach' (what can the adversary compromise), meaning they must fall back to 'undeniable truths' based on expertise.
 One that works for both would be 'broken technology is unusable', for example.

 Thankfully, for the victim's threat model, more measured responses can be made based on data that allows awareness of the abuser as a profilable adversary; given what Freed et al (2018) notes about the average abuser (see Section 2.1.2.5.3), a useful proxy for a 'secure' system in the context of TFDA might be defined as to whether someone can 'compromise' assets only using UI-based tools or services.
-This is not a high bar to reach by any means; most organizational efforts focus on securing against career criminals and state actors (Advanced Persistent Threats, or APTs) rather than UI-bound attackers who might, usefully, be considered archetypically similar to 'script kiddies' (the latter being a colloquialism present in hacker and cybersecurity language that pejoratively refers to persons - often juvenile - that lack the ability to write their own exploits).
+This is not a high bar to reach by any means; most organizational efforts focus on securing against career criminals and state actors (Advanced Persistent Threats, or APTs) rather than UI-bound attackers who might, usefully, be considered archetypically similar to 'script kiddies' (the latter being a colloquialism present in hacker and cybersecurity language that pejoratively refers to persons - often juvenile - that lack the ability to write their own exploits and must rely on prepackaged tools).

 Knowing this adversary archetype allows us to create a more measured threat model, which is crucial for re-establishing trust in technology for the victim as a tool of empowerment that allows for things such as helplines, legal assistance, and a life away from the abuser, and that thus, a safe life is very much possible through good cybersecurity practice alone.
 Unfortunately, this means that the 'big guns' of technological solutions aren't needed, and indeed likely increase the risk of abuser misuse more than they assist the post-separation victim - though a DMS could be useful for alerting during automated counterintelligence efforts against the abuser, such as evaluating whether the abuser might be able to discover a new location.